Tropical Weierstrass points and Weierstrass weights: Weierstrass weights

 \subsection{Combinatorial graphs}

 In this section we assume $\Gamma$ is a combinatorial graph.
-By this we mean $\Gamma$ admits a model $(G = (V, E), \ell)$ which has unit edge lengths.
+By this we mean $\Gamma$ admits a model $(G = (V, E), \ell)$ that has unit edge lengths.
 We assume the divisor $D$ is supported on the vertex set $V$.